Plasma acceleration: Wakefield acceleration

-A plasma is a fluid of positive and negative charged particles, generally created by heating or photo-ionizing (direct / tunneling / multi-photon / barrier-suppression) a dilute gas.
+A plasma is a fluid of positive and negative charged particles, generally created by heating or photoionizing a dilute gas.
 Under normal conditions the plasma is macroscopically neutral (or quasi-neutral), an equal mix of electrons and ions in equilibrium.
 However, if a sufficient external electric or electromagnetic field is applied, the plasma electrons, which are much lighter than the background ions (by a factor of 1836), separate spatially, creating a charge imbalance in the perturbed region.
 A particle injected into such a plasma is accelerated by the charge separation field, but since the magnitude of this separation is generally similar to that of the external field, nothing is gained in comparison to a conventional system that simply applies the field directly to the particle.
 However, the plasma medium is the most efficient known transformer of the transverse field of an electromagnetic wave into longitudinal fields of a plasma wave.
 In existing accelerator technology various materials are used to convert transversely propagating fields into longitudinal fields that can kick the particles.
 This process is achieved using two approaches: standing-wave structures (such as resonant cavities) or traveling-wave structures such as disc-loaded waveguides.
 Materials interacting with higher and higher fields eventually get destroyed through ionization and breakdown.
 Plasma acceleration can generate, sustain, and exploit the strongest fields ever produced in the laboratory.